 June 25, 2003

 Our son was born 6 weeks early on May 23, 2003 at 7:08 am.
 He was breech and had to be delivered by c-section, but despite his early arrival he weighed a whopping 6 pounds, 1 ounce, making him the heavyweight champ of the hospital’s neonatal intensive care unit, where he stayed for a week before coming home.
 He is my sunshine, my angel, and the joy of my heart.

 March 14, 2014

-A lot has happened since my last update.
-In 2008 my son was diagnosed with high-functioning autism and attention-deficit/hyperactivity disorder.
-In 2009 my husband and I separated, and we divorced in 2011.
-In 2010 I met my current husband, Bill, and we married in May 2013.
-Earlier that year, in February 2013, I was in a serious motorcycle accident that caused a traumatic brain injury and other injuries, but I am happy to say that I have almost fully recovered in the year since, and every day I get even better.
+A lot has happened.
+In 2008 my son was diagnosed with high-functioning autism and ADHD.
+My husband and I divorced in 2011.
+I married my current husband, Bill, in May 2013.
+Earlier that year, in February 2013, I was in a serious motorcycle accident that caused a traumatic brain injury, but I’m almost fully recovered.
 Regardless of all of these changes and all of the challenges that have arisen in the 13 years since my molar pregnancy, I have never forgotten the baby I lost.
 Running this site has been my way of turning that horrible event into something good, and I hope that you find the support and help you’re looking for here.